-A successful young professional.
-Leah, like many in South Africa, pays Black Tax to support family back home.
+A successful young professional, Leah, like many South Africans, pays Black Tax to support family back home.
 She does this gladly.
 The question is, why?

 Host: Blaque Nubon